theo-armour/pages/00-journal/2024-01-07-finding-happiness.md

 * https://en.wikipedia.org/wiki/Attribution_bias?

-## How many good experiences finally outweigh a bad one?
+## 2.2 Question: How many good experiences finally outweigh a bad one?

 The idea that a number of good experiences cannot outweigh a bad one does not work in this case because we are discussing deep human suffering.
 A million nice experiences cannot compensate for the wrongful death a single human.